Production Checklist

 • Enable OIDC to reduce locally-stored credentials

-• Use strong passwords (DocPlatform uses argon2id — resistant to brute force)
+• Use strong passwords (DocPlatform uses argon2id — resistant to brute force; repeated failures trigger a 15-minute lockout)

-• Review active sessions periodically (Admin panel → Users → Sessions)
+• Have users review their active sessions periodically (Profile → Sessions)

 Updates